Taoorwell/TOF_Detection/README.md

 ## Datasets
 We convert Images and vectors (Annotation data) into coco Format file.
 For more details, please refer to our another github https://github.com/Taoorwell/dop.
 Make sure the image path is right for coco dataset file.
+The training image patches and annotation coco file are available in [Zenodo](https://zenodo.org/records/15233073)
 ```
 {